Those Once Loyal: Contemporaneous reviews

 Those Once Loyal was well received by critics upon its release.
 Jackie Smit of Chronicles of Chaos hailed the album as "a resounding triumph" that represents Bolt Thrower "at the absolute peak of their craft".
 Ian Finley praised the album in Terrorizer, describing it as "immune to the corrupting influence of all musical trends" while offering "the epitome of what a metal album should be: hard, fast and uncompromising".
 Likewise, Boris Kaiser of Rock Hard commended its mix of intensity, melodies, and catchy harmonies.
 Adrien Begrand of PopMatters praised the band's vocal and instrumental performances on the album, noting how its lyrics describe "the brutality of trench warfare, the empty feeling of facing certain death as the sun rises, and the poignancy of both the quiet battlefield and the granite cenotaphs [...] in remarkably eloquent detail".
 Cosmo Lee of Stylus Magazine felt that what the album lacked in "memorable songs", Bolt Thrower compensated with "top-notch riffs", as the band "has always been more about sound than the song".
 Lee also noted the album's "abstract" lyrical descriptions of war, which, while making it "tough to extract emotional significance" from, ensured its longevity.

 Several contemporary critics compared the level of innovation in Those Once Loyal with that of Bolt Thrower's previous albums.
 In a mixed assessment, James Christopher Monger of AllMusic remarked that Bolt Thrower's lack of change was "either a strength to those who love them or a weakness to their detractors".
 Kevin Stewart-Panko of Decibel perceived several "noticeable" albeit "minute" changes to Bolt Thrower's sound in the album's riffs, bass sound, and Willetts' return to the band.
 Markus Endres of Metal.de said that the improvements in production resulted in a "clearer and therefore more precise" album.
-Similarly, Adam Chapman of Zero Tolerance stated that the album improved upon the production of their previous albums—although its songs lacked ...For Victorys "instantly memorable riffs".
+Similarly, Adam Chapman of Zero Tolerance stated that the album improved upon the production of their previous albums despite its songs lacking ...For Victorys "instantly memorable riffs".
 Blabbermouth.net commented that, despite the album's general lack of "innovations", Bolt Thrower's "quality, if not the originality, is always there".
 Despite perceiving that there was nothing on the album that was "really incredibly intriguing even if it is flawlessly executed", Exclaim! reviewer Jill Mikkelson found Those Once Loyal to be "a solid album" by "a solid band [...] even if they are slightly past their expiry date".